 Coffee also brings to mind the cloying and sinister passage from David Copperfield featuring the smarmy Uriah Heep.
 "It's a brilliantly excruciating scene," says Vogler.
 "David invites Uriah Heep for coffee, intending a rather manly encounter, which Uriah Heep infuriatingly and skillfully subverts at every turn.
 His boastful glee that David is serving him turns David's hospitable gesture into something servile and emasculating.

-In A Tale of Two Cities, set amidst the bloodletting of the French Revolution, Vogler points to the "chilling scene in which the Marquis genteelly sips an expresso while he is having a conversation, toxic with veiled threats, with his nephew."
+In A Tale of Two Cities, set amidst the bloodletting of the French Revolution, Vogler points to the "chilling scene in which the Marquis genteelly sips an espresso while he is having a conversation, toxic with veiled threats, with his nephew."
 With his "face of a transparent paleness" and "very slightly pinched" nostrils, the Marquis is a study in sadistic cruelty.

 Lower down in the caffeinated rogues' gallery is the shameless sponge and lay about Harold Skimpole, also from Bleak House, who is perfectly content with the best things in life as long as someone else is paying for them.
 As he airily declares, "Give me my peach, my cup of coffee, and my claret; I am content."